puppeteer/puppeteer/docs/api.md

 [FileChooser] objects are returned via the ['page.waitForFileChooser'](#pagewaitforfilechooseroptions) method.

-File choosers let you react to the page requesting for a file.
+File choosers let you react to the page requesting for a file to be _uploaded_.

 An example of using [FileChooser]: